frasermclean/ohmyword/Client/README.md

-# WhatTheWorld Client Application
+# OhMyWord Client Application

-This is an Angular application that serves as the front-end for WhatTheWord.
+This is an Angular application that serves as the front-end for OhMyWord.